tgac-vumc/BLADE/README.md

   - `self.Nu`: a `Nsample` by `Ngene` by `Ncell` multidimensional array contains estimated gene expression levels of each gene in each cell type for each sample.
   - `numpy.mean(self.Nu,0)`: To obtain a estimated gene expression profile per cell type, we can simply take an average across the samples.

-- `BLADE_framework`: A framework based on the `BLADE` class module above.
+- `Framework`: A framework based on the `BLADE` class module above.
 Users need to provide the following input/output arguments.
   - Input arguments
     - `X`: a `Ngene` by `Ncell` matrix contains average gene expression profiles per cell type (a signature matrix) in log-scale.
     - `stdX`: a `Ngene` by `Ncell` matrix contains standard deviation per gene per cell type (a signature matrix of gene expression variability).